awsdocs/amazon-s3-userguide/doc_source/enable-event-notifications.md

 # Enabling and configuring event notifications using the Amazon S3 console<a name="enable-event-notifications"></a>

 You can enable certain Amazon S3 bucket events to send a notification message to a destination whenever the events occur\.
 This section explains how to use the Amazon S3 console to enable event notifications\.
-For information about using event notifications with the AWS SDKs and the Amazon S3 REST APIs, see [Configuring Amazon S3 event notifications](NotificationHowTo.md)\.
+For information about using event notifications with the AWS SDKs and the Amazon S3 REST APIs, see [Configuring event notifications programmatically](how-to-enable-disable-notification-intro.md#event-notification-configuration)\.

 **Prerequisites**: Before you can enable event notifications for your bucket, you must set up one of the destination types and then configure permissions\.
-For more information, see [Supported destinations ](NotificationHowTo.md#supported-notification-destinations) and [Granting permissions to publish event notification messages to a destination](grant-destinations-permissions-to-s3.md)\.
+For more information, see [Supported event destinations](notification-how-to-event-types-and-destinations.md#supported-notification-destinations) and [Granting permissions to publish event notification messages to a destination](grant-destinations-permissions-to-s3.md)\.

 **To enable and configure event notifications for an S3 bucket**